 Relates to projects that were capitalized against estimated project costs after the taking over certificate was issued.
 These estimated sums were also entered into books of account as final sum.
 At the performance certificate issue stage the engineer finalized the contract account and on some projects the senior management finalized the contract account in consultation with the Authority's Board mainly after negotiations with the contractor.
 Payment certificate accompanying the performance certificate is called the final payment certificate.
-The difference between the final payment certificate and estimated project cost at taking over certificate had been reversed in the books of account upon issuance of the performance certificate and final payment certificate.
+The difference between the final payment certificate and estimated project cost at taking over certificate had been reversed in the books of account upon issuance of the performance certificate and final

-31 July 2020 31 July 2019
+31 July 2021 31 July 2020

 8. INTANGIBLE ASSETS \$ \$

 Software License

 Cost:

-Balance as at 1 August 2,029,146 1,319,326
+Balance as at 1 August 2,562,425 2,029,146

-Additions 533,279 709,820
+Additions 466,812 533,279

-Balance as at 31 July 2,562,425 2,029,146
+Balance as at 31 July 3,029,237 2,562,425

 Accumulated Amortisation

-Balance as at 1 August 1,494,627 936,940
+Balance as at 1 August 2,199,724 1,494,627

-Amortisation for the year 705,097 557,687
+Amortisation for the year 511,226 705,097

-Balance as at 31 July 2,199,724 1,494,627
+Balance as at 31 July 2,710,950 2,199,724

-Net Amount 362,701 534,519
+Net Amount 318,287 362,701

-Software license are made up of the Authority's Navision Financial Management Information System and the Payroll PayGlobal System.
+Software licenses are made up of the Authority's various softwares like Navision Financial Management Information System, Payroll PayGlobal System, RAMM, Microsoft Licenses and others.
 Computer software is capitalised at the net invoice cost plus any related consulting and/or training costs associated with the initial software implementation (including the initial license cost) and amortised by an impairment charge over its remaining life to arrive at the carrying amounts.

-31 July 2020 31 July 2019

-\$ \$

 9. ACCOUNTS PAYABLE

-Accruals (a) 24,649,048 56,098,243
+Accruals (a) 51,017,613 24,649,048

-Other payables · (b) 2,056,568 5,145,114
+Other payables (b) 2,948,452 2,056,568

-Retention payable 21,669,416 19,864,087
+Retention payable 18,409,399 21,669,416

-Trade payables (c) 23,639,427 58,910,008
+Trade payables (c) 19,728,477 23,639,427

-72,014,459 140,017,452
+92,103,941 72,014,459

-- (a) Accruals mostly relates to accrued expenditure for performance pay and maintenance works for which claims has been received and yet to be assessed and certified by FRA Engineer. - (b) Other payables mostly relates to payments relating to employees including payments dues to various entities which are deducted from employee salary.
-This also includes revenue received in advance from other government agencies for which work will be delivered in the next financial year. - (c) Trade payables mainly relates to payment due to the contractors for contract works for which invoice has been received.
+(a) Accruals mostly relates to accrued expenditure for performance pay and maintenance works for which claims has been received and yet to be assessed and certified by FRA Engineer.

+(b) Other payables mostly relates to payments relating to employees including payments dues to various entities which are deducted from employee salary.
+This also includes revenue received in advance from other government agencies for which work will be delivered in the next financial year.

+(c) Trade payables mainly relates to payment due to the contractors for contract works for which invoice has been received.